 We learned the hard way that we have to drive our car at regular intervals because if we don’t the battery dies.
 We got our Mustang a couple of years ago and before that we didn’t have a car, so didn’t really know much about the workings of new cars.
 We don’t drive it every day though, so have to either keep it plugged in, or take it for a spin every so often.
-So we took it out for a little drive between bouts of sleet and snow on Saturday.
+So, we took it out for a little drive between bouts of sleet and snow on Saturday.
 Here’s a snapshot I took out the window of the Princes’ Gate.
 It is at the entrance of the grounds of our yearly fair, and was built in 1927.
 If you’d like to see some pictures of us visiting the fair, they are here, including the gate at night.

-Speaking of whom, this guy really really has Spring fever these days.
+Speaking of whom, this guy really has Spring fever these days.
 His toys are getting the run around like they haven’t had in a long time.

 Nick made a pizza for our dinner on Saturday.
 It had onions, peppers, grape tomatoes, mushrooms, artichoke hearts and olives on it, and his homemade pizza sauce (the recipe for which is here.)
 Mmmmm good.

 We were going to watch a movie on Netflix after dinner but I fell asleep.
 And then was wide awake at 1 in the morning.
 I am a terrible sleeper and often grab my Ipad in the middle of the night and read what you guys have to say, so you might see signs of my nocturnal surfing.
 Your blogs are my favourite things to read late at night.
-I used to be a magazine junky but since getting an Ipad and discovering this wonderful world or blogs, I have saved significant bucks that used to go towards magazines.
+I used to be a magazine junky but since getting an Ipad and discovering this wonderful world of blogs, I have saved significant money that used to go towards magazines.

 I guess that’s about it.
-An uneventful weekend but sometimes those are the types you need to once in a while to rest up.
+An uneventful weekend but sometimes those are the types you need once in a while to rest up.
 And rest up we did do!

 Oh yes, and there was some wine drinking in there too.
 An Australian 2010 Pinot Gris, by Cooralook.
 It was very nice.
 (There is only one glass in the picture but we did share the bottle!)